 You will still need to book a telephone appointment with a GP for:

 - requesting the pill for the first time

-- discussing changes to your pill, ie changing type/brands
+- discussing changes to your pill or patch, ie changing type/brands

 - if you have had any problems with the pill since your last prescription

 Thank you for your cooperation